sd2379/docs-oxd-prod/3.1.0/sources/index.md

 ## Overview

 The oxd server is designed to work as a standalone service demon via sockets.
-By default, oxd-local is restricted to `localhost`, which means the oxd-local APIs can only be reached by services running locally on the server.
+By default, oxd is restricted to `localhost`, which means the oxd-local APIs can only be reached by services running locally on the server.

 With the https-extension marked `True` in the config file, apps can call oxd over the web using `https`.
 The https extension is a web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
 Start it and stop it like you would any other unix service.